resources

 8am – 11pm daily

 NAMI Mentors – NAMI mentors provide information about mental health conditions and about resources in your community.
-Mentors are available Monday through Friday from 9 am to 4:15 pm.
-801-323-9900.

-Live On.
-Utah
+Live On Utah

 Live On is a statewide effort to prevent suicide by promoting education, providing resources, and changing our culture around suicide and mental health.